 Maclaren USA, a 42-year-old brand originating in Great Britain, has been struggling to keep up with consumer demand for information about the recalled products.
 It has been difficult to access their website as well as their toll-free number, and TIME reports that the Maclaren Twitter account linked to pages that didn’t exist.
 A Maclaren Facebook page, however, instructs customers to email their name, address, phone number, stroller model, and stroller VIN number to firstname.lastname@example.org.

 It’s heartening to see such a viral online response to a child safety issue.
 The Internet continues to take on a greater role in the prevention of child injuries and personal injuries.
 I’m glad to be a small part of that.

-If your child has been injured by a defective product, contact a Georgia personal injury lawyer as soon as possible to ask about your legal rights.
+If your child has been injured by a defective product, contact a attorney as soon as possible to ask about your legal rights.
 Call MLN Law at 404-531-9700 to schedule a free consultation.